-The Constabulary surveys victims of crime and antisocial behaviour to ensure that the Victims' Code of Practice is complied with and to use the feedback to improve the experience of victims and the services provided.
+The Constabulary surveys victims of crime and anti-social behaviour which contribute to ensuring that the Victims' Code of Practice is complied with and to use the feedback to improve the experience of victims and the services provided.
 Service recovery is part of this process.